Monday, January 16, 2023

 Instructions:

-1. In a medium pot sauté escarole, shallot, garlic (photo 1) with 2 tbsp. olive oil for 3-4 minutes until slightly wilted, Photo 2.
+1. In a medium pot sauté escarole, shallot, garlic with 2 tbsp. olive oil for 3-4 minutes until slightly wilted.

-2. Add 3 cups water or veggie broth, cooked chickpeas, Italian herbs, sea salt (photo 3), bring it to a boil, and then let it simmer for 15-20 minutes.
+2. Add 3 cups water or vegetable broth, cooked chickpeas, Italian herbs, sea salt and bring it to a boil and then let it simmer for 15-20 minutes.

 3. Remove from the heat, add 2 tbsp.
-Meyer lemon or lemon juice and let it stand for a few minutes, then transfer to a serving bowl, garnish with lemon zest and grated vegan Parmesan cheese.
+Meyer lemon or lemon juice and let it stand for a few minutes, then transfer to a serving bowl, garnish with lemon zest, grated Plant-based Parmesan cheese and enjoy!

-Escarole & Pasta Recipe - You can also sauté escarole with shallot, garlics, Italian herbs, toss them with chickpea linguine pasta, a drizzle of olive oil, Meyer lemon zest and shaved vegan Parmesan cheese!
-This dish will also make a wonderland lunch or dinner with a mixed green salad and a glass of beautifully aged Pinot Noir.
+Escarole Pasta Recipe - You can also sauté escarole with shallot, garlics, Italian herbs, toss them with chickpea linguine pasta, a drizzle of olive oil, Meyer lemon zest and shaved plant-based Parmesan cheese!

 Escarole History - Escarole aka Scariola is believed to be native to Sicily.
 It’s a signature ingredient in the Italian soup known as StracciatellaFrom a very early period escarole was used as a vegetable by the Egyptians, Greeks and Romans, then spread to the British Isles in the 1500s and was brought to North America by English colonists.